rpholvichith/MediComTel/try3/README.md

-This try is to load pre-configured dashboard and alert in Kibana.
+This try is to load pre-configured dashboard and alert in Kibana, with RBAC.

 # Requirements